RBK-D-IT/digital-development-playbook/docs/devops-and-automation/deployment-process.md

 #### Steps:

 1. **Create a Production Release**: Once UAT is complete, the release candidate is finalized, and a production release is created and tagged in GitHub.
+Further details can be found in the [Release Process](release-process.md) guidance.
 2. **Trigger the Production Deployment**: The deployment is triggered manually via GitHub Actions.
 3. **AWS CDK Deployment**:
    - The pipeline assumes an AWS role for the **production account**.